n-grubb/noahgrubb.com/src/site/projects/seth-godin.md

     <figcaption>The Star the Post Animation</figcaption>
 </figure>

 One of the new features we wanted to add was a piece of functionality similar to Medium's applause button.
-This button will allow users to give positive feedback on posts that resonated with them.
+This button allows users to give positive feedback on posts that resonate with them.
 I worked with Alex to design a simple animation to accompany this feature.
-We wanted to keep it super simple to align with the rest of the design so  we ended up landing on a "pop" animation.
+We wanted to keep it quite simple to align with the rest of the design so  we ended up landing on a "pop" animation.

-<p class="clearit">The star counts update in semi-real time using the WordPress heartbeat API.
-Every 15 seconds a post will receive the updated count from the server and display that.
-The challenge here is that we needed to always display the accurate count but also keep the experience snappy for our users.
+<p class="clearit">The star count updates in semi-real time using the WordPress heartbeat API.
+Every 15 seconds, a post receives the updated count from the server and display that.
+The challenge here was that we needed to always display the accurate count but also keep the experience snappy for our users.
 We didn't want the animation to wait to play until we received a response from the server.
-Our solution: we update the counts immediately and then send the update to the server.
+Our solution: we update the count immediately and then send the update to the server.
 When the heartbeat api sends a new response, we refresh the count with the authorative number from the api response.</p>

 We identified that users who "star" a post are more likely to share the post on social media.
 This prompted us to then add a short animation that directs a user's attention to the social media icons after the star animation plays.